syntasso/kratix/docs/single-cluster.md

 ### Request a Postgres Instance

-We now assume the role of a member of a stream-aligned team, and request a Postgres server from the platform API.
+We now assume the role of a member of an application / stream-aligned team, and request a Postgres server from the platform API.

 * `kubectl apply -f samples/postgres/postgres-resource-request.yaml`